Skip to main content

 Manage Forms

 Navigate to Check-In > Forms > Forms List to see all active forms.
-The table shows each form’s name, number of submissions, creation date, and expiry setting (if configured).
+The table shows one column per form row: the form name, with subtitle text showing the number of submissions, creation date, and expiry setting (if configured).

 Search Forms